cakmakkur/sportscalendar/README.md

 Postgres is used as main DBMS. schema.sql and data.sql define the create and insert statements to recreate and populate db on every start.
 Some columns, that are used in select queries are indexed.
 It is populated by AI-generated dummy data.

 Frontend is a Vite/React/TypeScrpt project.
 It has a component-based architechture.
 Services handle data fetching, models are used to structure the fetched data, pages present them using components.
-Clean, user-friendly UI design includes a homepage, basic navigation and event display/creation pages.
+Clean, user-friendly, responsive UI design includes a homepage, basic navigation and event display/creation pages.
 It features minimal UI for success/error/loading messages.
 It uses a fictional AI-Generated logo and company name, google icons and a well-known color scheme as public resources.
 Dependencies, scripts, etc... are defined in package.json.
-A single 'main css' file compliments the inline styles.
-It uses semantic tags in html and a few symbolic useful tags for SEO.
+A single 'main' css file compliments the inline styles.
+It uses semantic tags in html and a few symbolic useful head tags for SEO.

 ——————————————————————————————————————————————————————————————————————————————————————